Backsplash Materials & Why They Matter? | Direct Home Remodeling Inc

 - Acidic liquids left on the surface can cause heat staining or permanent etching

 - Dent damage is susceptible

-It is a good choice to select Copper for many reasons related to the design and easy aspect.
+It is a good choice to select Copper for many reasons related to the design and easy maintenance aspect.
 Because copper is a nonporous material it has a life longer than usual but buyer beware!
 Although copper is a metal it can still be easily dented and scratched that will ruin the design of your kitchen.